 All the residents are liable to pay National and Municipal Swedish Tax on their worldwide income; non-tax residents in Sweden are liable to pay tax on income derived from work performed in Sweden.

 Individuals will be regarded as tax residents if they are present in Sweden for a period of more than 6 months.

 Married people are taxed separately.

 Taxable Income Includes:

 Certain deductions are permissible: i.e. expenses incurred due to double accommodation and home travel during temporary assignments away from ordinary place of work for up to 2 years for single individuals and five years for married couples.

-Monthly contributions must be paid to the Local Authorities by the 12th one week later in January and August of the following month.
+Monthly contributions must be paid to the local authorities by the 12th one week later in January and August of the following month.

-All employers in Sweden pay the Social Security contributions consisting of charges for pensions, health insurance and other social benefits.
+All employers in Sweden pay the social security contributions consisting of charges for pensions, health insurance and other social benefits.
 These contributions amount to 31.42% of the gross salary.
 10.21% of this represents pension contributions.
-Only the contributions on income up to a maximum of 7.5% income related base amounts (SEK420,447) are calculated per person for pension.
-All Swedish Residents are entitled to a state-financed guaranteed minimum pension of approximately SEK7,000 per month.
+Only the contributions on income up to a maximum of 8,07 income related base amounts (SEK375´255) 519 708 kr for 2019 are calculated per person for pension.
+538 700kr for 2020.

 The monthly amount depends on the: